mlenser/roll20/README.md

 ### Changelog

+**30th June 2015 (1.82)**

+* Formatting and fix how the success message for !shaped-settings displays to prevent the error in the log.

 **29th June 2015 (1.81)**

 * Added the ability to change the settings items for all PCs, all NPCs, or all characters.